-Donald Trump’s Cabinet Confirmation Hearings Schedule And What To Expect On January 11
+Donald Trump’s Cabinet Confirmation Hearings Schedule: What To Expect On January 11

-Donald Trump isn’t president yet, but the schedule for his cabinet’s confirmation hearings was just released and January 11th is going to be a chaotic day on Capitol Hill.
-Nine days before Trump is sworn in as the 45th President of the United States, six key members of his cabinet will attend their confirmation hearings.
+Donald Trump isn’t president yet, but the schedule for his cabinet’s confirmation hearings was just released and January 11 is going to be a chaotic day on Capitol Hill.
+Nine days before Trump is sworn in as the 45th president of the United States, six key members of his cabinet will attend their confirmation hearings.
 On that very same day, the president-elect will hold his first official news conference in months.

-Chuck Schumer, Senate Minority Leader and the most powerful Democrat in Congress, believes the scheduling is meant to distract the media and alleviate pressure on Trump’s cabinet nominations.
+Chuck Schumer, Senate minority leader and the most powerful Democrat in Congress, believes the scheduling is meant to distract the media and alleviate pressure on Trump’s cabinet nominations.
 Several congressmen are on other committees that will be holding multiple confirmation hearings simultaneously.

 Real Clear Politics reports that Schumer was on the Senate floor on Thursday when he stated his concerns about the hectic Trump cabinet confirmation hearing schedule while also searching for a solution.